 Dealing with a cancerous mole is simplest if you discover it early -- so that it can be treated before it can spread throughout your body.
 Regular self-exams and doctor visits could prevent a small mole from changing your life.

-For more details, visit the Web sites on the next page.
+For more details, visit the Web sites below.

 - American Cancer Society.
 "How is Melanoma Diagnosed?"
 5-14-09.
 (Accessed 9/16/09) http://www.cancer.org/docroot/CRI/content/CRI_2_4_3X_How_is_melanoma_diagnosed_50.asp?sitearea

 - American Cancer Society.
 "What Is Melanoma?"
 5-14-09.
 (Accessed 9/16/09) http://www.cancer.org/docroot/CRI/content/CRI_2_4_1X_What_is_melanoma_50.asp?rnav=cri

 - American Cancer Society.
 "What Are the Key Statistics About Melanoma?"
 5-14-09.
 (Accessed 9/16/09) http://www.cancer.org/docroot/CRI/content/CRI_2_4_1X_What_are_the_key_statistics_for_melanoma_50.asp?rnav=cri

 - American Cancer Society.
 "How is Melanoma Staged?"
 5-14-09.
 (Accessed 9/16/09) http://www.cancer.org/docroot/CRI/content/CRI_2_4_3X_How_is_melanoma_staged_50.asp?rnav=cri

 - Gibson, Lawrence E., MD.
 "Freckles and Moles: What's the Difference?"
 Mayo Clinic (Accessed 9/16/09)http://www.mayoclinic.com/health/skin/AN00399